CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/challenge-decks.md

  - If it states the attack is detainment on the card.
  - All Nazgul attacks against minion companies.
  - Any attack keyed, against a minion company, to a Dark-domain, Shadow-hold, or Dark-hold.
- - Any Orc, Troll, Undead, or Man attack keyed to Shadow-land.[^detainment]
+ - Any Orc, Troll, Undead, or Man attack keyed to Shadow-land.

 The above parameters apply even if the attack is keyed to a region or site by name which has the appropriate type.